Home

 The catcher stands up and holds his glove out as a target for the pitcher.
 When the pitcher releases his pitch the catcher skips outside his box to take the throw.

-The catcher being outside of that catcher’s area prior to the pitch is a balk.
+The catcher being outside of that catcher’s area prior to the pitch can be called a balk.

 • Change Up: A pitcher is out there firing fire ball after fire ball and a heavy slugger comes to bat with a stick of lumber which looks like a fence post.